KwatME/kwat/posts/Approach to the Patient with Neurologic Disease/index.md

 Then, localize on the x-axis, which spans the y-axis coordinate from the superficial to the deep, containing various neural tissues.
 ![](image/localization_x_axis.png)

-If the localization does not explain all the signs and symptoms, then consider multifocal etiologies.
+If the location does not explain all the signs and symptoms, then consider multifocal etiologies.

-## Use associated signs and symptoms to localize.
+## Localize using associated signs and symptoms.

 CNS problem can result in: